lukaszzalewski/cloudflare-status-exporter/README.md

 | CLOUDFLARE_ALL_MAINTENANCES | https://yh6f0r4529hb.statuspage.io/api/v2/scheduled-maintenances.json

 ## Gauge translation values
-All the values that the status endpoints have get translated into Gauges.
+All the values that the status endpoints get translated into Gauges.
 Impact and components will show between 1.0(up) and 0.0(down) depending on the severity of the issues.
 Incidents and Maintenance will show a 1.0 if the event in question is not resolved.
 It will show 0.0 is it is resolved.
 All of these are changeable.
 ### impact env variables
 | Env Var | Default |
 |---| --- |